 To address the varied views and opinions on the topic, the City focused their messaging on three groups: communities, builders, and homebuyers.

 The City considers it to be "a powerful tool in communicating the place infill has in Edmonton’s future".

 On the website you may also sign up for the Evolving Infill Newsletter to learn about the latest infill related news and initiatives.

-On the website you will also find the Recreation Centres and Attractions Online Comment Cards.
+Within the website you will also find the Online Comment Cards :: City of Edmonton.
 Making comments helps the City to improve facilities by telling what you loved and what you’d like to see changed.

 Visit Civics Archives for older Civics postings.